useblocks/sphinx-needs/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~
 .. versionadded:: 0.7.4

-Replaces need-option values with a clickable link.
+Transforms a given option value to a link.

+Helpful to e.g. generate a link to a ticket system based on the given ticket number only.

 .. code-block:: python

     needs_string_links = {
-        'jira_link': {
+        'custom_name': {
             'regex': "...",
             'link_url' : "...",
             'link_name': '...'